|

 Limonium vulgare (Statice) - A short clumping perennial with a deep tap root and woody base holding a tight and symmetrical basal rosette crowded with 3/4 in long rounded obovate leaves with broad petioles of the same length.
 The upper surface of the leaves are dark green and the lower are gray-green.
 The branched flower stalks rise to 18 inches tall and hold dainty lavender flowers in summer and fall.
 Plant in full sun and water occasionally to very little in the summer - in coastal environs this is a drought tolerant plant.
 It is cold hardy to below 15° F. Reseeds a bit in an irrigated garden and though not pesky, care should be exercised not to plant near sand marshes and estuaries where it potentially can naturalize.
 Its natural habit is in sandy marshes from North Africa north into southern Europe, the Azores and the British Isles.
 The name for the genus comes from the Latin word limonion used by Pliny for a wild plant which came from the Ancient Greek word 'leimon' meaning "meadow".
 The specific epithet means "common".

-This information about Limonium vulgare displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Limonium vulgare that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |